Share this

 Accurate audience segmentation requires analyzing audience conversations across the web that are filled with biographical and psychographic information.

-Social listening tools provide a powerful way to create a whole host of different types of audience segments, but there’s a few key things to consider when it comes to choosing the right social insights tools.
+Social listening tools provide a powerful way to create a whole host of different types of audience segments, but there are a few key things to consider when it comes to choosing the right social insights tools.

 Social listening tools like Infegy Atlas go much further, looking at what people say, how they describe themselves and their lifestyles.
 And they analyze at a multi-channel level, finding audience insights from channels all over the web, not just Twitter.